 Investing in a commercial fleet for your small business is a lot like buying your first car.
 If you choose not to lease the fleet (and maybe you should if the dealer will throw in perks like prepaid maintenance and a generous billing plan), then the cost to buy will likely be substantial.
 For those using a loan to finance it, here are some important things to consider.

 It’s generally cheaper to use specialized funding.
 However, it’s hard to find specially designed loan products.
 If you are not careful while requesting fleet vehicle financing online, you may end up with a different loan product altogether.

 Before you request funding, be sure to check off the following steps:

 When you apply for funding, one of the first things the lender will look at is your business credit score.
 If it’s too low, the lender may decline you outright.
 The higher you get it, the more likely it will be that you get a great rate.
 For these reasons, it makes sense to boost your business credit score before you apply for funding.

 Here are some tips on how to build up your business credit score.

-When you rely on a lender to tell you your credit score, you put the person who’s deciding how much interest to charge you in charge of the biggest factor for how high the interest will be.
+When you rely on a lender to tell you your credit score, you give all the power to the person who’s deciding how much interest to charge you.
 It’s better to get the data independently.
-Then you’ll have more power to negotiate the interest rate with the lender.
+Then you will be in a better position to negotiate the interest rate with the lender.